 - Control board

-Cleaning Your Countertop Ice Maker
+Cleaning Your Ice Maker Countertop

 Routine cleaning is important to keep your countertop ice maker devoid of bacteria, mold, and other hazardous compounds.
 Below is a detailed overview of cleansing your ice manufacturer: